metacommunities/metacommunities/publications/sss_dec2015/log.md

 - add the new phrase 'multiply multiple' to address the ontological work ... suggests also the possibility of a new title

+## Thu Mar 10 09:25:45 GMT 2016
+- not going to do much today -- spent hours last night looking at how to query more recent Github data, using json payload, and date ranges.
+- brought in list of visualizations from GithubArchive -- might be good to add some of these
+- rewrote abstract in the plan.md
+- did some more tweaking on the sts intro stuff
+- changed file from .md to .rmd
+- maybe almost ready to go -- do I need to redo the images in ggplot? could leave it to after refereeing is done ...

 ## TODO
     - *DONE* assemble the sts references on number that I'm referring to -- Porter, Desrosieres, Hacking, Mackenzie, Verran, Scandinavia journal, Latour, Law, Callon
     - *DONE* add all to zotero and set up bib files